 1. Pancake or Waffle Mix

 OK, so this one is a bit obvious.
 However, if you are a scratch baker, like I am, you may just have a fun little time in the local section of your grocery store, at your local coop or even your local sugar house, looking for some special, locally-produced mixes.
-We in Central Vermont, for example, can vouch for Roger’s Pancake Mix
+We in central Vermont, for example, can vouch for Roger’s Pancake Mix

 2. Nice Cocoa Powder

 The best hot chocolate can be made thusly: simply whisk equal parts maple and cocoa over heat, add milk to taste, cook to desired hotness, and serve.
 The better the ingredients, the better the cocoa.
 Purchasing nice cocoa, pairing it with your maple and writing the above “recipe” in a holiday card makes a stellar gift for kids from one to ninety-two.
-So seasonal!
+So simple!

 3. Fancy Oil and Vinegar